Zoey-Case/JPN520-NLP-Project/Readme.md

 ### 20240415
 - Have decided to continue working on this project over the summer and next semester, with plans to submit my work to be presented at next year's Central Kentucky Linguistics Conference.

+### 20240618
+- Added Comment Code for my plan to implement methods for comparing word occurrences by percentage, rather than raw counts.

 ## Citations